c85/Back-End-Development-Songs/README.md

 ## Evidence
 Take a screenshot of the curl command result in the terminal and name it  `songs-ex5--put-song-passing.jpg` (or `.png`).

-::page{title="Exercise 6: Implement the DELETE /song endpoint"}
+## Exercise 6: Implement the DELETE /song endpoint

 You will impement the `DELETE song` endpoint in this exercise.
 You will use the `db.songs.delete_one` method provided by `PyMongo` for this purpose.
 You can check if any documents were modified by the method using the `deleted_count` property.
 If `deleted_count` is 0, the document was not found in the collection.